Unsupported Browser Version

 Annual Allowance

-We will inform you if your pension savings in the LGPS during a tax year are more than the standard annual allowance limit by no later than 6 October following the end of the relevant tax year.
+If, you’re affected we’ll let you know by no later than 6 October following the end of the relevant tax year.

 Lifetime Allowance